jallen2034/passwordKeeperSpringBoot/README.md

 1. Clone the repository: `git clone https://github.com/jallen2034/passwordKeeperSpringBoot.git`
 2. Navigate to the backend directory: `cd passwordKeeperSpringBoot`
+3. Create a PostgreSQL database for the application locally on your machine.
+I recommend doing so in WSL if you are on Windows like me.
+4. Import the database schema by running the provided SQL script.
+You can find the Entity-Relationship Diagram (ERD) for the database to do this [here](https://github.com/jallen2034/passwordKeeperSpringBoot/blob/master/docs/ERD/ERD.PNG).
-3. Build the project: `mvn clean install`
+5. Build the project: `mvn clean install`
-4. Run the application: `mvn spring-boot:run`
+6. Run the application: `mvn spring-boot:run`

+I'm currently planning to dockerize this app to simplify the setup process.
+I understand that setting this up manually can be a hassle.

 ### Setup Instructions (Frontend)